arcus/education_modules/omics_orientation/omics_orientation.md

 narrator: UK English Female
 title: Omics Orientation
 comment: This module provides a brief introduction to omics and its associated fields.
 long_description: Omics is a wide-reaching field, with many different subfields.
-This module aims to disambiguate several omics-related topics and discuss some of the most popular omics research fields.
+This module aims to disambiguate several omics-related terms and topics, discuss some of the most popular omics research fields, and examine the challenges of and caveats for omics research.
-estimated_time: 20m
+estimated_time: 15m

 @learning_objectives

 After completion of this module, learners will be able to:

 - Define what omics is and explain why a researcher might choose an omics approach
+- Identify several popular omics domains
 - Describe some challenges and caveats of omics research
-- Describe several popular omics domains

 @end